NEW !!! Application for grant : deadline end of March

 - A transdisciplinary approach.

-- Two periods of internship in a partner laboratory (university or industry), conditioned by the grades acquired.
+- Three periods of granted internship in a partner laboratory (university or industry), conditioned by the grades acquired.

 - An international training course.

-The applicant will have to send the following documents:
+The applicant will have to send the following documents (deadline End of March):

 Degree equivalent to BSc

 A certified (translated into English) copy of the required degree for application in a Masters Course (at least a Bachelor Degree or a nationally recognized degree equivalent to 180 ECTS).

 If requested, the applicant must prove the international recognition of the mentioned Degree as equivalent to a Bachelor and provide such official recognition translated into English.
 An academic equivalency could be attributed based on the professional experience of the applicant (validation of acquired experience).
 In consequence, the program is not only open to B.Sc. students.

 Note: The application can be sent even if the B.Sc. is not fully completed by the deadline.
 This situation shall be explained precisely in the additional explanation letter.
 The IMACS selection board will decide if the application will be processed or not.

-Students from the following countries must contact the French Embassy or Consulate in their country as soon as possible: Algeria, Argentina, Benin, Brazil, Burkina Faso, Cameroon, Chile, China, Colombia, Comoros, Congo Brazzaville, Cote d’Ivoire, Gabon, Guinea, India, Indonesia, Iran, Japan, Lebanon, Madagascar, Mali, Marocco, Mauritius, Mexico, Peru, Senegal, Russia, South Korea, Taiwan, Tunisia, Turkey, USA, Vietnam.
+Students from the following countries must contact the French Embassy or Consulate in their country as soon as possible (December/January): Algeria, Argentina, Benin, Brazil, Burkina Faso, Cameroon, Chile, China, Colombia, Comoros, Congo Brazzaville, Cote d’Ivoire, Gabon, Guinea, India, Indonesia, Iran, Japan, Lebanon, Madagascar, Mali, Marocco, Mauritius, Mexico, Peru, Senegal, Russia, South Korea, Taiwan, Tunisia, Turkey, USA, Vietnam.
 These students must follow the standard CEF (Centre for Studies in France) online application process on the Campus France website.The Campus France pre-enrolment certificate is compulsory.

 Language proficiency Excepted for native speakers, a certified fluent level in English is needed as proof of the sufficient knowledge of the English language.
-Additional proficiency in French, Greek or Portuguese could also be sent.
+Additional proficiency in French could also be sent.

 Transcript of records